NATURAL-LOOKING NOSE SURGERY IN WESTFIELD, NJ

 Eyelid surgery known as blepharoplasty can tighten lax skin and remove the small pockets of fat that contribute to a constant look of exhaustion.

-For nonsurgical solutions, Burnett Plastic Surgery offers dermal fillers to address collagen loss and more on the face (including lip injections to add volume there), BOTOX® to relax muscles that cause lines and wrinkles, and Kybella® to reduce double-chin fat with a series of injections.
+For nonsurgical solutions, Burnett Plastic Surgery offers dermal fillers to address collagen loss and more on the face (including lip injections to add volume there), BOTOX® to relax muscles that cause lines and wrinkles to reduce double-chin fat with a series of injections.

 Any treatment or procedure that alters the shape or contours of the face can impact how the nose looks.
 Dr. Burnett and the Burnett Plastic Surgery team take all of this into account, starting with each consultation, whether for a rhinoplasty or something else.